Check snmp

 If provided, the check prints this instead of the OID.

-Feel free to use any Python Code based on the variables value and values, which contain the result of the SNMPGET operation on the given OID.
+Feel free to use any Python Code based on the variables value and values, which contain the result (always a string) of the SNMPGET operation on the given OID.

 This is the „Unit of Measurement“, case-insensitiv.
 One of: